DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/RunSqlCmdScripts/readme.md

 [![Donate with PayPal to Dr John T](images/donate.png)](https://paypal.me/drjohnt)

-## Run SQL / SQLCMD Scripts against your database passing multiple SQLCMD variables
+## Run SQL / SQLCMD scripts against your Azure or On-Premise database passing multiple SQLCMD variables

 SQLCMD mode is a convenient way to parameterize your deployment SQL scripts.
 This extension provides two pipeline tasks:

 * Run single SQL Script in SQLCMD mode
 * Run all SQL Scripts in a folder in SQLCMD mode

 SQLCMD variables can be passed as name/value pairs in multiline text format, or as a basic JSON file.
 We recommend the JSON format as the content is easier to validate in Visual Studio Code.

 This extension can be used in a build or deployment pipeline to run pre- and post-deployment SQL scripts.
+We strongly recommend that you design and build your database model using SQL Server Data Tools (SSDT) as this automates the generation of change scripts.
+SSDT models can then be conveniently deployed using our other component [Publish DACPAC using a DAC Publish Profile](https://marketplace.visualstudio.com/items?itemName=DrJohnExtensions.PublishDacPac).

-### New in Version 1.1
+### New in Version 1.1.8

-The extension now supports connection to the SQL database engine using SQL Server Authentication.
-Two new fields have allow you to specify the username/password for the SQL Server login.
+Supports SQL Server Authentication for both Azure and on-premise SQL servers.
+Two new fields have allow you to specify the authentication user/password for the SQL Server login.
 For obvious reasons, please use a secured variable in the password field!

-### Run single SQL Script in SQLCMD mode
+# Run single SQL Script in SQLCMD mode

 The screenshot below shows the configuration options for the task.
 ![image](images/ConfigureRunSingleSqlCmdScript.png "Configure Run Single SQLCMD Script")

-### Run all SQL Scripts in a folder in SQLCMD mode
+# Run all SQL Scripts in a folder in SQLCMD mode

 The screenshot below shows the configuration options for the task.